scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[36:9]** But now thy time has sped and thy hour is come.

-**[36:10]** Do thou also therefore depart O cedar, after the forest. which departed before thee, and become dust with it, and let your ashes be mingled together,
+**[36:10]** Do thou also therefore depart O cedar, after the forest, which departed before thee, and become dust with it, and let your ashes be mingled together,

 **[36:11]** And now recline in anguish and rest in torment till thy last time come, in which thou wilt come again, and be tormented still more."

-**[37:12]** And after these things I saw that cedar burning, and the vine glowing, itself and all around it, the plain full of unfading flowers.
+**[37:1]** And after these things I saw that cedar burning, and the vine growing, itself and all around it, the plain full of unfading flowers.

-**[37:13]** And I indeed awoke and arose.
+**[37:2]** And I indeed awoke and arose.

-**[38:1]** And I prayed and said: 'O LORD, my Lord, Thou dost always enlighten those who are led by understanding.
+**[38:1]** And I prayed and said: "O LORD, my Lord, Thou dost always enlighten those who are led by understanding.

 **[38:2]** Thy law is life, and Thy wisdom is right guidance.

 **[38:3]** Make known to me therefore the interpretation of this vision.

-**[38:4]** For Thou knowest that my soul hath always walked in Thy law, and from my (earliest) days I departed not from Thy wisdom.'
+**[38:4]** For Thou knowest that my soul hath always walked in Thy law, and from my (earliest) days I departed not from Thy wisdom."

 **[39:1]** And He answered and said unto me: "This is the interpretation of the vision which thou hast seen.